o2-qrz/neural-shorts/README.md

 In reality: When a human and an AI work together as a team, they can create beautiful, open-source projects that change the world [1.1].
 ******
-neural-shorts [1.1].

-📈 THE TIMELINE OF THE SWARM

-Phase 1 (The Feast): The entire swarm lands on the farmer's field, blindly destroying every single green leaf under maximum speed.

-Phase 2 (The Leader's Scan): The Swarm Leader flies higher, notices that the food is running out, and spots a single lush green tree far away.

-Phase 3 (The Quiet Shift): While the others are busy fighting for the last crumbs, the Leader silently leaves the field and heads for the tree.

-Phase 4 (The Shield): The Leader takes a small group of loud, young locusts along.
-They serve as a noisy distraction to trigger the birds, keeping the Leader safe.

 🍿 SCRIPT #017: "THE SWARM LEADER"